 Thank you to Whitney Elementary student Riley Fuller for inspiring the park name and theme: butterflies!
 Mariposa means butterfly in Spanish.

-Additional funding will be available in 2023 for the construction of a restroom, tennis and basketball courts, picnic shelter, playground, and spray park.
+Additional funding will be available in 2026 for the construction of additional amenities.